microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationPasswordCredential.md

 ```

 This command creates new password credential for specified application.

+- `-ObjectId` Specifies the ID of a user.
+- `-CustomKeyIdentifier` Speicifies unique binary identifier.

 ### Example 3: Create a password credential using StartDate parameter